 Moles are cylindrical mammals that are primarily underground burrowers.
 The name comes from a conjugation of a German word for dirt and a Danish word for throwing, so they are named “dirt throwers” or ones who throw dirt.

-- Burrowing can destroy root systems, causing damage to grass and turf or plants
+- Mole burrowing can destroy root systems, causing damage to grass and turf or plants

 Find the feeding tunnels vs the travel tunnels